CentOS 8 suddenly has its life cut short to the end of 2021. Here are 6 Linux distros you may want to consider for CentOS replacements.

 Why alma?
 Just like every developer and every user that relies on a Linux-powered OS, we at CloudLinux benefit from the dedicated and often selfless efforts of the Linux community.
 This community is the soul of Linux.
 In the spirit of the Linux community, we decided to name our new distribution AlmaLinux.

 CloudLinux states it will support AlmaLinux through 2029.
 And guess what?
-AlmaLinux 8.3 RC1 is already available for download.
-So final release is on its way.
+AlmaLinux 8.5 is already available for download.

 Rocky Linux is designed as a drop-in CentsOS replacement.
 It was created by the same person who birthed CentOS into being, Gregory Kurtzer, and Rocky follows the same mission of offering an enterprise-ready version of Linux.
 The name was chosen as a tribute to early CentOS co-founder Rocky McGaugh.

-The Rocky Linux concept got immediate, positive community reaction.
-But there’s an awful lot of work and expense that goes into creating and maintaining a Linux distribution.
-The CentOS Linux project itself made that clear when it went for the Red Hat acquisition in 2014.
+The Rocky Linux concept got an immediate, positive community reaction.
+But there’s an awful lot of work and expense to create and maintain a Linux distribution.
+The CentOS Linux project made that clear when it went for the Red Hat acquisition in 2014.

 Rocky Linux is a complete binary-compatible release using the Red Hat Enterprise Linux operating system source code.
 The release is launching more than a half year after Red Hat deprecated its support for the widely popular CentOS server operating system.

 What about the code quality?
-You’re running the exact same code that Oracle Linux enterprise customers are, so it has to be rock-solid.
+You’re running the same code as Oracle Linux enterprise customers, so it must be rock-solid.

-Another major player looking to step into the fray is of course Ubuntu and it needs no introduction.
-But unlike the above distros Ubuntu has one big problem: It is not a RHEL relation.
-It’s from the Debian Linux family tree.
+Another major player looking to step into the fray is Ubuntu, and it needs no introduction.
+But unlike the above distros, Ubuntu has one big problem: It is not an RHEL relation.
+Instead, it’s from the Debian Linux family tree.

 The main arguments we can mention in favor of Ubuntu are:

-- Reliable release schedule: Canonical publishes new releases of Ubuntu on a regular cadence, enabling the community, businesses and developers to plan their roadmaps.
-LTS releases are the ‘enterprise grade’ releases of Ubuntu and are utilised the most.
+- Reliable release schedule: Canonical publishes new releases of Ubuntu on a regular cadence, enabling the community, businesses, and developers to plan their roadmaps.
+LTS releases are the ‘enterprise grade’ releases of Ubuntu and are utilized the most.
 An estimated 95% of all Ubuntu installations are LTS releases.

-- It is a stable and secure: Users like Debian stability and reliability since 1993.
+- It is stable and secure: Users have liked Debian’s stability and reliability since 1993.
 Once again, since 1993.
-The Debian developers provide security updates for all packages over their lifetime whenever possible.
+The Debian developers provide security updates for all packages over their life whenever possible.

 - Provides smooth upgrades: Debian is well known for its easy and smooth upgrades within a release cycle but also to the next major release.

 - The Debian project is a community: Debian is not just a Linux distribution.
 The software is co-produced by hundreds of volunteers from all over the world.
-They have developers in more than 60 countries and also rock-solid users community.
+They have developers in more than 60 countries and a rock-solid user community.

 If you want to use openSUSE as a CentOS alternative on your server, it will be wise to use the Leap version, which is considerably more stable.
-So openSUSE Leap with Release 15.3 becomes also an interesting alternative to CentOS 8 and is worth to take a look at it.
+So openSUSE Leap with release 15.3 becomes an interesting alternative to CentOS 8 and worth looking at.

-One of the main advantage of openSUSE Linux is its “Evergreen” support.
-Some of the chosen releases are supported for a much longer time thus named “Evergreen”.
+One of the main advantages of openSUSE Linux is its “Evergreen” support.
+Some of the chosen releases are supported for a much longer time, thus named “Evergreen.”